 Spend your days relaxing on a secluded beach in a villa or beach hut, explore the inland temples and mountain via moped or catch a boat trip around the island to Ao Tanot Bay and Koh Nang Yuang sandbar/viewing point.

-Koh Tao has received some bad press in recent times but (as with any far-east country you visit) there is an element of sketchiness and extra care needs to be taken when out and about, such as staying in well-lit and busy areas, not getting too drunk and travelling with others.
+Koh Tao has received some bad press in recent times but (as with any far-east country you visit) there is an element of sketchiness and extra care needs to be taken when out and about.
+For example, staying in well-lit and busy areas, not getting too drunk and travelling with others.
 In our opinion, Koh Tao is still well worth visiting and one of the highlights of our trip.

 Islands falling in a close second a third place on our recommendations would be Koh Lanta and Koh Phi-Phi.